swlaschin/fsharpforfunandprofit.com/_posts/2012-07-07-stack-based-calculator.md

 let EMPTY = StackContents []
 {% endhighlight %}

-Let’s test all of these now:
+Letâ€™s test all of these now:

 {% highlight fsharp %}
 let stackWith1 = ONE EMPTY